The LIRR will run on a Sunday schedule Thursday.

 Government buildings

 All county, state and federal administrative buildings across New York State, including courts and the district attorney’s offices, are closed.
-Courts are only open for arraignments.
+Courts are open only for arraignments.
 Emergency services will be working around the clock, however.

 Schools